dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 In the preceding code:

-* `app.UseCors` enables the CORS middleware with the default policy.
-Because no default policy has be specified, `app.UseCors()` doesn't enable CORS.
+* `app.UseCors` enables the CORS middleware.
+Because a default policy hasn't been configured, `app.UseCors()` alone doesn't enable CORS.
 * The `/echo` and controller endpoints allow cross-origin requests using the specified policy.
 * The `/echo2` and Razor Pages endpoints do ***not*** allow cross-origin requests because no default policy was specified.